Pac-12 Tournament Scores 2017: Exciting Results In Pac-12 Tournament Bracket

 Pac-12 Championship Game: Game 9 Winner vs. Game 10 Winner (8 p.m.
 PT)

 Four schools received first-round byes by doing well in the regular season Pac-12 standings.
 The Oregon Ducks, Arizona Wildcats, UCLA Bruins, and Utah Utes all await the first-round winners in the quarterfinals.
 By beating Stanford in the first game of the Pac-12 tournament bracket, the Arizona State Sun Devils will have a second-round matchup with Oregon.
 The winner of the California vs. Oregon State game will advance to play Utah on Thursday.
-That leaves the winners of the two night games in the first-round to play Arizona and UCLA on Day 2.
+That leaves the winners of the two night games in the first round to play Arizona and UCLA on Day 2.

 The Pac-12 tournament scores could end up dictating how many schools advance from the conference tournament to the 2017 NCAA Tournament.
 In the latest Bracketology report by college basketball expert Joe Lunardi, the projections were not positive for the Pac-12 schools.
 Lunardi predicts that only four schools will emerge from the Pac-12 tournament bracket and they are Oregon, Arizona, UCLA, and USC.
 He does not feel that the Utah Utes are good enough to earn an invitation from the NCAA Selection Committee.

 In the final Pac-12 conference standings, the Utah Utes finished at 20-10 (11-7).
 It was good enough to clinch the No. 4 seed in the Pac-12 tournament bracket, but it may not have been good enough to garner more national attention.
 In the RPI rankings, Utah ranks No. 73 in the country and the school finished the season unranked in the AP Top 25 and USA Today Coaches Poll.
-Without receiving the support of the writers or coaches, Utah may need to make it to the Pac-12 Championship Game in order to improve its resume enough to not simply get a NIT invite on Sunday (March 12).
+Without receiving the support of the writers or coaches, Utah may need to make it to the Pac-12 Championship Game in order to improve its resume enough to not simply get an NIT invite on Sunday (March 12).

 Final 2017 Pac-12 Conference Standings